Image

 • clearly associated with law enforcement

-If you find yourself at a checkpoint in Cooper County, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
+If you are going through a checkpoint in Cooper County, MO, call (314) 900-HELP to talk to a Combs Waterkotte DUI attorney near you immediately.
 Our skilled Cooper County, MO attorneys will ferociously defend you and protect your rights in the court of law.
-Reach out to us online to review your situation with a compassionate and cunning DUI attorney near you today.
+Contact us online to discuss your case with a kind and cunning DUI attorney near you today.

-Through Combs Waterkotte, you have access to some of the best criminal defense services in the Cooper County, MO area.
-A Combs Waterkotte DUI attorney near you will protect you against the court and provide you with an infallible defense when you have been arrested for driving under the influence in Cooper County or anywhere in Missouri.
-Our team of Cooper County, MO attorneys have expertise in a variety of other kinds of cases, including:
+Get the best quality criminal defense available in Cooper County, MO through Combs Waterkotte.
+A Combs Waterkotte DUI attorney near you will protect you against the court and defend you when you have been accused of driving under the influence of alcohol or drugs in Cooper County or anywhere in Missouri.
+In addition, our top Cooper County, MO defense lawyers can help you with a number of other kinds of cases, including:

-Learn more about the different DUI cases in Missouri and what the DUI attorneys near you with Combs Waterkotte near Cooper County, MO can do to help you.
+Click below to learn more about different kinds of DUI cases in Missouri and how Combs Waterkotte’s DUI attorneys in Cooper County, MO can defend you.

-Do not waste any time.
-If you were stopped or arrested for driving under the influence near Cooper County, MO, find a DUI attorney near you whom you can trust.
-Being arrested and convicted of a DWI or similar charge in Missouri is a serious matter that can carry significant consequences.
+There is no time to waste.
+If you were stopped or arrested for driving under the influence near Cooper County, MO, find a trustworthy DUI attorney near you.
+A Missouri DWI and similar charges are serious accusations that can carry significant consequences.
 When your freedom and future are at risk a Combs Waterkotte DUI attorney near you in Cooper County, MO will defend you.
-Contact our Cooper County, MO defense law firm right away to consult a lawyer about your rights, your case and your future.
+Contact our Cooper County, MO defense law firm now to discuss your rights, your case and your future.

 View Service Areas